groundlight/python-sdk/README.md

 ## TODOs

 - Tests
-- Publish package (so we can do `pip install groundlight` or `poetry add groundlight` outside this repo)
-  - Do it through github actions on tag, for example
 - Improve wrappers around API functions (e.g., so you don't have to call `.body` on a response, or add auto-pagination managers, etc.)
 - `with` context manager
 - Better auto-generated code docs